Pragatighai/lego-analysis/README.md

 ## **CRISP-DM process**
 A requirement for the project is also to show the implementation of the CRISP-DM process:

-Business Understanding
+- Business Understanding
-Data Understanding
+- Data Understanding
-Prepare Data
+- Prepare Data
-Data Modeling(Optional)
+- Data Modeling(Optional)
-Analysis & Evaluation of Results
+- Analysis & Evaluation of Results

 ---

-## **Author**
+## **Authors**

-Cyrus Gallardo
+- Cyrus Gallardo
-Faiza Falul
+- Faiza Falul
-Pragati Ghai
+- Pragati Ghai
-Praman Kaur
+- Praman Kaur
-Rahul Mahendra
+- Rahul Mahendra